-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) from home'); Remote H&S support is available via the Duty Officer by Tel: 01772 538877 or email HS&Q Team at: health.safety@lancashire.gov.uk; • In circumstances where staff are homeworking for more than one month at a time, a Homeworker Checklist & Risk Assessment (see link to above web page) will be completed to identify any issues or concerns.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) musculoskeletal injuries or health conditions Staff working from home have undertaken DSE e-learning and are aware of how to set-up their workstation and equipment at home so as not to cause additional health risks; Staff have access to H&S information and support to assist homeworking arrangements such as: H&S COVID-19 web page (section on 'How to support employees working from home'); Remote H&S support is available via the Duty Officer by Tel: 01772 538877 or email HS&Q Team at: health.safety@lancashire.gov.uk; In circumstances where staff are homeworking for more than one month at a time, a Homeworker Checklist & Risk Assessment (see link to above web page) will be completed to identify any issues or concerns.
 The finding will be discussed with the line manager at school and further action taken where necessary.
-Stress and Anxiety str Iov le rene en menne en g Senior personnel monitor working arrangements and offer support and advice where necessary; • Staff are able to contact colleagues or managers for advice and support, or just for reassurance, during the normal working day; • A process is available for individuals to report concerns over breaches of school safe working policy/guidelines so that intervention can occur; • Where a member of staff returning to the workplace has raised concerns about their safety or wellbeing due to the risk of COVID-19, where necessary their line manager will complete a risk assessment addressing COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: Employee Wellbeing MIND web site H&S COVID-19 web page The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
-Information about the extra mental health support for pupils and teachers is available; • The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.
+Stress and Anxiety Staff Increased levels of stress/anxiety and lower than normal levels of wellbeing Senior personnel monitor working arrangements and offer support and advice where necessary; Staff are able to contact colleagues or managers for advice and support, or just for reassurance, during the normal working day; A process is available for individuals to report concerns over breaches of school safe working policy/guidelines so that intervention can occur; Where a member of staff returning to the workplace has raised concerns about their safety or wellbeing due to the risk of COVID-19, where necessary their line manager will complete a risk assessment addressing COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: Employee Wellbeing MIND web site

+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) H&S COVID-19 web page The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
+Information about the extra mental health support for pupils and teachers is available; The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.